 The NEESreu program (Research Experiences for Undergraduates) is a dynamic 10-week summer research program sponsored by the National Science Foundation for upper division undergraduate students interested in Civil, Electrical or Computer Engineering, and other fields related to seismic risk mitigation.

-Click here for the online application for the Summer 2014 NEES REU program
+Applications for the Summer 2014 NEES REU program are now closed

 For more information about the Summer 2014 NEES REU program, you may download this printable flyer.